 LI administrators must update the profile for model-driven configuration access to the LI region.
-Without the update, the LI administrator cannot provision LI in MD-CLI.
+Without the update, the LI administrator cannot provision LI in the MD-CLI.

 This step must be performed before a configuration mode migration from classic to mixed or model-driven configuration mode.
-The existing profile for LI under the config>system>security>profile context can only provide LI access to the LI administrator or the LI users for the classic CLI engine.
+In the classic CLI, the existing profile for LI under the configure system security profile context can only provide LI access to the LI administrator or the LI users for the classic CLI engine.

-Note: The "li access" profile is not a default profile created by SR OS.
+Note: The "LI access" profile is not a default profile created by SR OS.
 It is a profile created by the administrator.
-Search for entries with configure li, show li, admin save li, and clear li inside created profiles.
+In the classic CLI, search for entries with configure li, show li, admin save li, and clear li inside created profiles.
 A profile that allows LI access typically allows these commands.
-It is highly recommended that only users who have access rights to LI apply the LI profile.
-It is also highly recommended that all other profiles deny configure li, show li, admin save li, and clear li commands for all other users.
+Nokia highly recommends that only users who have access rights to LI apply the LI profile.
+Nokia highly recommends that all other profiles deny the following commands for all users: configure li, show li, admin save li, and clear li.

-Profiles are not automatically updated for MD-CLI commands.
+Profiles are not automatically updated for the MD-CLI commands.
 The administrator is responsible for creating an LI filter list for the MD-CLI that is equivalent to the classic CLI.
-This is highly recommended for the li-separate and no li-separate commands.
+This is highly recommended for the following commands.
 This step must be performed before the configuration mode migration.